HOW CAN I REDUCE MY RISK OF BEING SEXUALLY ASSAULTED?

 - Stay sober.
 Studies indicate that about half of all U.S. sexual assaults involve the use of alcohol by the offender, the victim, or both.

-- Never leave a drink unattended.
-Educate yourself about date rape drugs.
+- Never leave a drink unattended or accept a drink that you have not seen prepared.
+Educate yourself about date rape drugs and how predators use them.

 - Know where the phone is located.

-- Don't go anywhere alone with someone unless you know the person very well and trust him or her.
+- Don't go anywhere alone with someone unless you know the person very well and trust him or her, but be aware that most sexual assaults involve people who know each other.

 - Trust your instincts; if a place or person feels unsafe, it probably is.